 Now, I am not a golfer, but I can understand when you are fuming mad and frustrated, having someone tell you to just be happy makes you want to commit a crime.
 It’s kind of like having someone tell you to calm down when you are upset.
 It likely does the opposite of what’s intended.
 BUT as Dana reflected on how he approached his treatment, he realized he actually understood where his mom was coming from.

 He would go through all the chemo, radiation and surgeries listed above.
 He would also spend 76 days of 13 months hospitalized, have 2 blood transfusions, and visit the emergency room 4 times.
 Not everything went according to “the plan” but Dana CHOSE to be positive and make the best of a crappy situation.
 He happygolfed his cancer treatment.
-Now, nearly 4 years later, it is how he approaches the rest of his life.
+Now, it is how he approaches his life.

 The gift of perspective

 Perspective is the gift of going through something terrible and coming out on the other side.
 I came out of that time much better at the happygolf approach to life.
 I can look at a hard thing and compare it to that time, and be grateful that it isn’t THAT.
-Most hard things pale in comparison to being told that the person you love most in the world has cancer and could die, (all the things that followed).
+Most hard things pale in comparison to being told that the person you love most in the world has cancer and could die, (and all the things that followed for the 13 months after).
 I can look at my life through a different lens and appreciate how truly fortunate we are.
 We have an awesome life and I am grateful for it every day.

 Part of the purpose of Dana’s talk was to give those students the gift of his experience so that they do not have to go through something like we did to learn to happygolf their lives.
 I wanted to share my reflection because it is easy to say but much harder to do.
 I am still working on it, even after all that.
 It takes practice, permission, being kind to yourself when things are hard, and forgiving yourself for not being perfect.